GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 ```

-For IAM resources, the resource converter functions should include iam policy, iam member and iam binding.
+For IAM resources, the resource converter should include IAM policy, IAM member and IAM binding.
 The convert functions are similar to the above example.
-In addition, the converter needs to cover the merge functions and fetch full resource functions.
+In addition, the converter needs to add the merge functions and fetch full resource functions.
 This might look like

 ```golang